1960 United States Senate election in New Jersey

 The 1960 United States Senate election in New Jersey was held on November 8, 1960.
 Incumbent Republican Clifford P. Case defeated Democratic nominee Thorn Lord with 55.69% of the vote.
+This election was the first time since 1924 where an incumbent Republican Senator was re-elected to this seat.

 Primary elections

 Primary elections were held on April 19, 1960.